ustk/Align-IT_Documentation/WebsiteDoc.md

 ___

+# Unlock

-In order to unlock Align-IT, you first need to activate your computer using the S427 Control Center.
+In order to unlock Align-IT, you first need to activate your computer using the **S427 Control Center**.

 In the Control Center app: